-Most people already know that Bamboo is a beautiful, exotic plant that comes in a variety of colors to brighten up the landscape.
+Most people already know that bamboo is a beautiful, exotic plant that comes in a variety of colors to brighten up the landscape.
+But let's dig a little deeper and explore its planting benefits and care instructions, as well as how to stop the spread of it.

 Is Bamboo Invasive?